typescript-cheatsheets/react/README.md

   }
 }

-// custom type guard, does the same thing in older TS versions or where `in` isnt enough function isAdmin(usr: Admin | User): usr is Admin {
+// Method 2: custom type guard, does the same thing in older TS versions or where `in` isnt enough function isAdmin(usr: Admin | User): usr is Admin {
   return (<Admin>usr).role !==undefined
 }